-Where it can be effectively demonstrated the ship is unable to be supplied with a type approved aeronautical VHF a general exemption from formal type approval of the aeronautical VHF may be
+Where it can be effectively demonstrated the ship is unable to be supplied with a type approved aeronautical VHF a general exemption from formal type approval of the aeronautical VHF may be requested via the Recognised Organisation.

 4.5.4.
 HF Radiocommunication equipment and Narrow Band Direct Printing (NBDP)